Width of a satellite knot and its companion: Abstract

 \section{Abstract}

-{In this paper, we prove the conjecture by Alexander Zupan that $w(K) \geqslant n^2w(J)$, where $w$ denotes the width, $K$ and $J$ are a satellite knot and its companion, respectively, and the winding number of the pattern is $n$.
-Also, we prove that for a satellite knot with braid pattern, this equality holds.}
+In this paper, we give a proof of a conjecture which says that $w(K) \geqslant n^2w(J)$, where $w(.)$ is the width of a knot, $K$ is a satellite knot with $J$ as its companion, and $n$ is the winding number of the pattern.
+We also show that equality holds if $K$ is a satellite knot with braid pattern.